 This method has one limitation: it cannot be used for languages that need dead keys and ligatures, as these cannot be assigned to BASE and SHIFT positions of keys with "Separate mapping for Caps Lock".
 The other method based on togglable KANA does not have this limitation.

-In layouts which use both ALTGR and ALTGR+SHIFT combinations the effect of Caps Lock can be further customized through the CAPLOKALTGR flag.
-Its effect is fully analogous to that of the standard “Caps same as Shift”, except that ALTGR and ALTGR+SHIFT states are affected instead of BASE and SHIFT.
+In layouts which use both ALTGR and ALTGR+SHIFT combinations, the effect of Caps Lock can be further customized through the CAPLOKALTGR flag.
+Its effect is similar to the standard “Caps same as Shift”, with the difference that it affects the ALTGR and ALTGR+SHIFT states instead of BASE and SHIFT.

-Simply stated, if CAPLOKALTGR is turned on, pressing the key while ALTGR is down and Caps is ON will produce the character mapped to ALTGR+SHIFT.
+If CAPLOKALTGR is turned on, pressing a key while ALTGR is down and Caps is ON will produce the character mapped to the key's ALTGR+SHIFT position.
 Conversely, ALTGR+SHIFT down with Caps ON produces the character mapped to ALTGR.
 In other words, Caps Lock inverts the effect of SHIFT while ALTGR is down.